GP-GAN: Towards Realistic High-Resolution Image Blending: Experiments

-\paragraph{Implementation Details} Our algorithms are implemented using chainer\footnote{The code and pre-trained models will be released on Github soon.}~\cite{tokui2015chainer}.
-To train Blending GAN $G(x)$, we use ADAM~\cite{kingma2014adam} for optimization and set $\alpha$ to $0.002$, $\beta_1$ to 0.5 for the encoder-decoder network as suggested while setting $\alpha$ to $0.0002$ for the discriminator $D(x)$.
+Our method is implemented with Chainer~\cite{tokui2015chainer}.
+To train Blending GAN, we employ ADAM~\cite{kingma2014adam} for optimization, where $\alpha$ is set to $0.002$, and $\beta_1$ is set to 0.5.
 We randomly generate 150K images from Transient Attributes Database using the central-squared patch as the mask.
-Then the network is trained for 25 epochs using the generated images with batch size 64.
+Then the network is trained for 25 epochs with batch size 64.